cmdcolin/SnpEff/src/docs/help.md

 * **Use the latest version.** May be the issue has already been corrected.

-* **Read the documentation first.** Please make sure you've read the documentation before asking fo help.
+* **Read the documentation first.** Please make sure you've read the documentation before asking for help.
         I know this is obvious, but a lot of people ask for questions in that are answered, or shown as examples in the documentation.

 * **If the documentation did not help.** I'm aware that the documentation is not always "easy reading".